- Explain the characteristics of and differences between exponential and logistic growth patterns

 The two simplest models of population growth use deterministic equations (equations that do not account for random events) to describe the rate of change in the size of a population over time.
 The first of these models, exponential growth, describes theoretical populations that increase in numbers without any limits to their growth.
 The second model, logistic growth, introduces limits to reproductive growth that become more intense as the population size increases.
 Neither model adequately describes natural populations, but they provide points of comparison.

-Charles Darwin, in developing his theory of natural selection, was influenced by the English clergyman Thomas Malthus.
-Malthus published his book in 1798 stating that populations with abundant natural resources grow very rapidly; however, they limit further growth by depleting their resources.
-The early pattern of accelerating population size is called exponential growth.
+Charles Darwin, in his theory of natural selection, was greatly influenced by the English clergyman Thomas Malthus.
+Malthus published a book in 1798 stating that populations with unlimited natural resources grow very rapidly, which represents an exponential growth, and then population growth decreases as resources become depleted, indicating a logistic growth."

 The best example of exponential growth in organisms is seen in bacteria.
 Bacteria are prokaryotes that reproduce largely by binary fission.
 This division takes about an hour for many bacterial species.
 If 1000 bacteria are placed in a large flask with an abundant supply of nutrients (so the nutrients will not become quickly depleted), the number of bacteria will have doubled from 1000 to 2000 after just an hour.
 In another hour, each of the 2000 bacteria will divide, producing 4000 bacteria.
 After the third hour, there should be 8000 bacteria in the flask.
 The important concept of exponential growth is that the growth rate—the number of organisms added in each reproductive generation—is itself increasing; that is, the population size is increasing at a greater and greater rate.
 After 24 of these cycles, the population would have increased from 1000 to more than 16 billion bacteria.
 When the population size, N, is plotted over time, a J-shaped growth curve is produced (Figure 19.5a).